 Panic shouldn’t be a reason to stockpile.
 Here is my post on How to Prepare for Difficult Times.

-Once you have a good grip on what you are stockpiling for, you will have a better idea of what you need to have in your pantry.
+Once you have a good grip on what you are stockpiling for, you will better understand what you need in your pantry.
 If you aren’t sure what you want to stock your pantry for, plan to stock up at least 3 months worth of food.
-3 months is a good starting place as it should get you through most natural disasters or other emergencies such as the loss of a job.
+3 months is a good starting place as it should get you through most natural disasters or other emergencies, such as job loss.

 Many people make the mistake of stockpiling things like cereal or store canned food.
 But what happens if your family decides they don’t like the cereal in a few months?
 Or what if you have stockpiled more than you will be able to eat before it expires?
 That’s not going to do you any good.